noahsub/Aspenlog/guide.md

 # Aspenlog 2020 Guide
-This guide is meant to provide instructions on how to set up and run the Aspenlog 2020 backend.
+This guide is meant to provide instructions on how to set up and run the Aspenlog 2020 mainly the backend component.
 Due to the complexity of the backend, it is strongly recommended that you have a basic understanding of Linux and computer networks before continuing.

 ## Setting Up the Server Environment
 ### Prerequisites
 You must run the backend on a linux server.
 If you are using a Windows machine, you can use the Windows Subsystem for